whitestranger7/react-Store/README.md

 1. Add form-action in info section ✓

-1. Male an opportunity to sent form ✘
+1. Make an opportunity to sent form ✘

 1. Keep all props while route changes ✘